Wendo Kolosoy

-Antoine Wendo Kolosoy (25 April 1925 – 28 July 2008), better known as Papa Wendo, Wendo Sor, or simply Wendo, was a Congolese singer-songwriter, guitarist, and bandleader.
-Celebrated as the "father of Congolese rumba" and revered as its "doyen", Wendo pioneered a musical idiom distinguished by his self-accompaniment on guitar, whether as a soloist or in the company of a small ensemble, before drawing in 1943 upon the pioneering example of his contemporary Paul Kamba.
+Antoine Wendo Kolosoy (25 April 1925 – 28 July 2008), better known as Papa Wendo, Wendo Sor, or mononymously Wendo, was a Congolese singer-songwriter, guitarist, and bandleader.
+Often called by some contemporaries as the "father of Congolese rumba", Wendo pioneered a musical idiom distinguished by his self-accompaniment on guitar, whether as a soloist or in the company of a small ensemble, before drawing in 1943 upon the pioneering example of his contemporary Paul Kamba.
 His stardom was so pervasive that the music of his era became known colloquially as Tango ya ba Wendo ("the time of Wendo").
 He sang in Nkundo, Lingala, and Swahili, with lyrics that often explored themes of travel, solitude, youthful nostalgia, lost loves, and feminine beauty.
 His style was distinctive for its raspy, resonant voice, playful use of onomatopoeia, high-pitched inflections, and cooing embellishments.

 Wendo began his career as a riverboat worker before devoting himself to music in the 1940s.
 He recorded with the Ngoma label in collaboration with Manuel d'Oliveira and Léon Bukasa, later joined by Zacharie Elenga and Paul Mwanga following the decline of the Opika label.
 In 1943, he formed the band Victoria Kin, modeled on Paul Kamba's Victoria Brazza.
 Among its notable titles was "Victoria apiki dalapo", which contributed to his rising reputation.
 In 1948, he achieved continental acclaim with "Marie Louise", co-written with Henri Bowane, which became the first major pan-African hit and also provoked controversy with colonial authorities, leading to Wendo's temporary excommunication and exile in Kisangani.
-Around this period, he acquired the sobriquet "Windsor", later abbreviated to "Wendo Sor".

 Throughout his long career, Wendo played a central role in shaping Congolese rumba.
 He recorded extensively with Ngoma until 1953, later co-founding Trio BOW with Bukasa and d'Oliveira, before experiencing a revival in 1966 when Tabu Ley Rochereau reissued his early works on the Flash label.
 That same year, he toured Europe with Tabu Ley's band Orchestre Afrisa International and, upon returning in 1967, left the band.
 In 1973, he contributed to the state-sponsored compilation album Anthologie de la Musique Zaïroise Moderne, produced by Papa Noël Nedule, and re-emerged in prominence through the popular radio program Bakolo Miziki, hosted by Mama Angebi and Mama Kanzaku, which provided him the opportunity to form the band Victoria Bakolo Miziki.
 His later career included patriotic recordings such as "Tokufa po na Congo" and "Franc Congolais".